molokoloco/jQuery.boxFx/README.md

 The "*options.transition.duration*" you've set determine the time to morph properties from one(s) to the other(s).

 **Effects** can also be used to apply individual settings to each seed, in opposite to values for the entire set.
-For example, "*options.effect = 'nebula'*" will manage left positioning and margin for each seed.
+For example, "*options.effect = 'nebula'*" will manage left/top positioning and left/top margin for each seed (Moves them in 2D space).
-Effect can overwrite defaults seeds styles values at start and end.
+Effects can overwrite defaults seeds styles values at start and end (collections values VS per/element).

 If you need a lot of granularity and parameters for your animation, you can even use "*options.keyframes*".
 **Keyframes** are a way of giving multiple sets of animations to elements.
 For example you can set a first keyframe with infinite rotation and a second keyframe with a one time fadeIn opacity.
+Check full example provided here : "./jquery.boxFx.presets-full-options.js"
-Implementation as shown here : <http://jsfiddle.net/molokoloco/rf8zt/>
+Internal implementation as shown here : <http://jsfiddle.net/molokoloco/rf8zt/>

 We can feed the seeds with some **data provider**.
 For the moment, data are some content stored in
-a JSON object OR a dynamic *$deferred* function ^^ Example with websocket, to come ;)
+a JSON object OR a dynamic *$deferred* function (Example with websocket, to come ?)
 Asynchronous "*jsonp*" provider can be a little tricky, see current implementation here :
 <http://jsfiddle.net/molokoloco/Ebc27/>
 This content is injected in a (simple) template you can set in seeds *innerHTML* (See below)